F5Networks/f5-declarative-onboarding/docs/big-iq-licensing.rst

 - You must have an existing BIG-IQ device with a pool of BIG-IP VE licenses.
 - The license pool can only be a Registration Key pool, Purchased Pool, or a ELA/subscription pool.
 See the |bigiq| documentation for more detailed information on License pool types.

+Additionally, see :doc:`json-pointers` for information on using JSON/Declarative Onboarding pointers in your declaration.

 Declaration class licensing with BIG-IQ
 ---------------------------------------